 There were two main challenges that Alexander and Aloyseus saw in growing the business.

 The first was how to deepen community engagement.
 By 2016, Aikido Shinju-Kai had close to 40 dojos with hundreds of members around Singapore and it was increasingly difficult to connect with every member.
-To address this, Alexander implemented Aikido Shinju-Kai’s first social media page on Facebook and Instagram to bring the community together and share their learnings with each other.
+To address this, Alexander implemented Aikido Shinju-Kai’s first social media page on Facebook and Instagram to bring the community together and share their takeaways with each other.
 The platform also allowed members to engage with prominent Aikido masters from overseas and invite them to Singapore for seminars.

 Fast forward to today, sharing content, knowledge and techniques on social media enabled members and trainers to become advocates and online influencers – allowing the dojo to reach a wider network of aspiring martial artists.
 To date, the gym has over 100k followers across Facebook, Instagram and Youtube.